tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 - Requires endpoints, relying parties and CAs to support composite public keys and composite signature verification, which may not yet be widely deployed.
 - Introduces new certificate formats and verification logic that will need updates to PKI.
+- It involves three transition paths, traditional only, composite, and PQC only, whereas the dual certificate approach requires only two (traditional and PQC).

 ## Dual Certificates